Virgin Atlantic Baggage Fees 2023: What To Expect

 Does Virgin Atlantic limit the amount of luggage you can bring on a flight?

-Checked baggage limitations vary based on the destination when you fly with Virgin Atlantic.
+Checked luggage limitations vary based on the destination when you fly with Virgin Atlantic.
 For example, some destinations will have a two-bag limit, though most destinations allow you to check four or more bags.
 Keep in mind, however, that you may have to pay for checked bags depending on the specific fare you booked.

 What are Virgin Atlantic’s weight and size limits for luggage?